 |Antitrust||Consideration should be given to whether or not the transaction requires a “Hart-Scott-Rodino” antitrust filing, which involves significant time and effort and a large filing fee, but substantial penalties if missed.
 This comes up most often in a third party purchase by an investor that already holds a substantial amount of shares in the company.|

-|CFIUS||If any of the purchasers are non-US parties (or have non-US owners or shareholders), and as part of the transaction may be afforded certain information or governance rights (e.g., board representation or observer rights, or access to company decision-makers or sensitive company information), it is possible that a “CFIUS” filing could be required.
+|CFIUS||If any of the purchasers are non-U.S. parties (or have non-U.S. owners or shareholders), and as part of the transaction may be afforded certain information or governance rights (e.g., board representation or observer rights, or access to company decision-makers or sensitive company information), it is possible that a “CFIUS” filing could be required.
 For more information on CFIUS, click here.|

-|Non-US laws||If you will be having non-US employees selling shares in the transaction, the transaction will need to comply with the applicable tax withholding, tax reporting, employment law, securities law, and other legal requirements of the jurisdictions in which the employees reside.|
+|Non-U.S. laws||If you will be having non-U.S. employees selling shares in the transaction, the transaction will need to comply with the applicable tax withholding, tax reporting, employment law, securities law, and other legal requirements of the jurisdictions in which the employees reside.|

 What should I do to ensure my company has some control over secondary transactions in my company’s shares down the road?

 - Right of First Refusal.
 First, you should consider whether to implement a right of first refusal over transfers of your company’s stock (if one is not already in place).
 A private company’s common stock is often subject to a “right of first refusal,” which gives the company the opportunity to purchase shares that a stockholder proposes to sell to a third party.
-The right of first refusal is often contained in the company’s bylaws, in which case it automatically applies to all shares issued after the bylaws are adopted.
+The right of first refusal is sometimes contained in the company’s bylaws, in which case it automatically applies to all shares issued after the bylaws are adopted.
 Alternatively or in addition to this, a right of first refusal can be included in the company’s option award agreements or other contracts.

 - Board Approval Right.
 A right of first refusal is a useful device for controlling ownership of stock only to the extent that the company or its assignee is willing and able to spend the necessary funds to purchase the shares.
 Otherwise, the shares can be sold to the proposed buyer.
 As secondary transactions have increased in popularity and valuations have grown, it has become increasingly common for bylaws to have a separate requirement for board of directors approval of any transfer, with only limited exceptions such as estate planning transactions.
 Board decisions to permit or not permit transfers based on such bylaw provisions should be informed and determined in good faith to be in the best interest of the Company’s stockholders.

 - Set Stockholder Expectations.
 In a company’s early years, it is unlikely that employees and investors will be clamoring to sell their shares.
 A private company tends to feel pressure to provide liquidity to its stockholders as the company increases in value or if the company ends up remaining private for many years.
 Whether you decide to engage in a liquidity transaction or permit your stockholders to sell while the company is private, or instead require them to wait it out until an IPO or M&A event, setting your stockholder expectations early, clearly and consistently can go a long way.